oktadev/okta-blog/_source/_posts/2019-06-20-spring-preauthorize.md

  - **Value type:** Groups
  - **Filter:** Matches regex, `.*`

+When you're finished, your claims should look like the following.

+{% img blog/spring-preauthorize/claims.png alt:"Claims List" width:"800" %}{: .center-image }

 Great!
 So now Okta will map all of its groups to a `groups` claim on the access token and the ID token.

 What happens to this groups claim on the Spring side is not necessarily obvious nor automatic.
 One of the benefits of the Spring Boot starter is that it automatically extracts the groups claim from the JWT and maps it to a Spring authority.
-Otherwise you would need to implement your own `GrantedAuthoritiesExtractor`.
+Otherwise, you would need to implement your own `GrantedAuthoritiesExtractor`.

-FYI: the name of the groups claim can be configured using the `okta.oauth2.groupsClaim` field in the `application.yml` file.
+FYI: the name of the groups claim can be configured using the `okta.oauth2.groupsClaim` property in the `application.yml` file.
 It defaults to `groups`.

 ## Inspect The User Attributes With Groups